szhu57/szhu57.github.io/RESUME.md

 ### Profile {#profile}

 Born in 1990, now a student of Southeast University, and also a student of Monash University(Australia), double master degree of Computer Technology and Information Technology.
+Loving technology, programming, reading, and photographing.
 The research interests of mine are database technology, data visualization, and application of machine learning.

-Find a job/internship in R&D department of IT companies.
+I will Graduate in June 2016, expect the internship or full-time job in Full-stack Web Development or Big Data Platform Development.

 ------